varunsh-coder/dassana/docs-root/docs/how-it-works/alert-lifecycle.md

 Once alerts are processed, they are sent to the outbound queue.
 Any valid JSON object sent to the inbound queue will make its way to the outbound queue regardless of whether the context was added or not.
 Say, for example, you sent an alert whose policy Dassana didn't recognize.
 This alert would still make it into the outbound queue since it was a valid JSON object.
 If Dassana does understand the alert in question, the alert will have an additional `dassana` object added to the original JSON containing the context.

-## Native 2-way sync
+## Native bidirectional sync

-For some vendors we support a 2 way sync.
+For some vendors we support a bidirectional sync.
 In the case of security hub, we add additional metadata directly to your alerts for your convenience.

 ## Dead letter queue